jonasseglare/geex/README.md

 Generative Expressions (Geex) is a code generation tool for writing high-level Clojure code that generates fast low-level code.

+## About the state of this library

+This library is currently quite unstable and is lacking in some areas, notably:

+  * Documentation
+  * Testing
+  * Cleanliness of the code
+  * Lack of some basic features

+All these points are currently top priorities for this library.

 ## Getting started

 Geex can be obtained as a Maven dependency, so in your Leiningen project, you just have to add the line